apache/drill/_docs/install/installing-drill-in-embedded-mode/050-starting-drill-on-windows.md

 title: "Starting Drill on Windows"
 parent: "Installing Drill in Embedded Mode"
 ---
 Launch SQLLine using the **sqlline command** to start to Drill in embedded mode.
 The command directs SQLLine to connect to Drill.
-The `zk=local` means the local node is the zookeeper node.
+The `zk=local` means the local node is the ZooKeeper node.
 Complete the following steps to launch SQLLine and start Drill:

 1. Open the apache-drill-0.9.0 folder.
 2. Open the bin folder, and double-click the `sqlline.bat` file: